umco/umbraco-ditto/docs/usage.md

 The `DittoIgnore` attribute is useful for when you want to construct more complex POCO models.

-## Advanced usage - TypeConverters
+## Advanced usage - Type Converters

 Sooner or later you'll reach a point where you will want to map a DocumentType property with a complex .NET type (either from within the .NET Framework, or custom).
 To map these types with Ditto, you can use a standard .NET `TypeConverter`.